 The Yemenis arrived in Amsterdam from Chicago O'Hare airport on United flight 908 early on Monday and were detained on the plane after the U.S. Department of Homeland Security alerted Dutch authorities to suspicious items found in their luggage in the United States.

-The circumstances of the security alert have prompted some security experts to suggest the men -- identified by a U.S. law enforcement official as Ahmed Mohamed Nasser al Soofi and Hezam al Murisi -- could have been conducting a test run for a planned terrorist attack.
+The circumstances of the security alert have prompted some security experts to question whether the men -- identified by a U.S. law enforcement official as Ahmed Mohamed Nasser al Soofi and Hezam al Murisi -- could have been conducting a test run for a planned attack.

 They were not on any of the terror watch lists ...
 They went through some extra screening.
 Their bags were pulled off of a flight because they were not on that flight, Gibbs said.